 The peer-to-peer support process between competent authorities concerning the implementation of the Water Framework Directive and Floods Directive.

-The Structural Reform Support Programme (SRSP) - an EU programme that provides tailor-made support to all EU countries for their institutional, administrative and growth-enhancing reforms.
-The SRSP support covers the entire reform process, from preparing and designing to implementing the reforms.
+The Technical Support Instrument (TSI) - an EU programme that provides tailor-made support to all EU countries for their institutional, administrative and growth-enhancing reforms.
+The TSI support covers the entire reform process, from preparing and designing to implementing the reforms.

 Cooperation with networks